avinashbabudonthu/no-sql/mongo/notes.md

 		* Code
 * `_id` is of type `ObjectId`
 * `_id` is unique to each document.
 Like primary key in RDBMS

-# Which features mongo ignore for scalability
-* indexes
-* joins
-* transactions across documents
-* storage

-# Database
-* Made up of multiple collections
-* Created `on-the-fly` when referenced first time

-# Collection
-* Similar to table
-* Schema less
-* Group of documents
-* Indexed by one or more keys
-* Created `on-the-fly` when referenced first time
-* Capped collections
-	* Fixed size
-	* Old records get dropped after reaching the limit

-# Document
-* Every document has special key `_id`.
-This is unique to collection.
-Works like a primary key
-* Every document will have key and associated values
-* JSON format
-* Stored in collection
-* Supports relationships by Embedded (or) References
-* Document storage as `BSON - Binary form of JSON`

-# Advantages
-* Schema less document based database
-* Supports dynamic queries on documents
-* Does not require complex joins
-* Easy to scale
-* Enable faster access of data by using internal memory
-* Mapping of application objects to database object is not needed
-* Easy to tune for performance

 # Tools Terminologies
 * Mongo database `MongoD`